This week, I virtually travel to Los Angeles, California, a city that I visited many times.

 During the Studio Tour, I learned that film production is all about what the camera sees.
 The buildings seen in a film probably have the front side, while the other side is styled as a completely different building.
 Likewise, many vehicles have only one side decorated, because the camera would never see the other side.

 The most memorable part was the Special Effects Show.
 Near the end of that show, a few audience members were recruited onto the stage to participate in a demo.
 One guy was asked go behind a curtain and climb a ladder, with his shadow projected onto the curtain.
 Suddenly, with dramatic music, it was seen that the ladder has collapsed, and the volunteer has fallen onto the ground, making a loud noise.
 The host said to his wife: I'm sorry for your loss, we'll make up by giving you a few drink coupons.
 A few moments later, the husband walked out of the curtain, unharmed.
-It turns out that the collapsing ladder was a part of the special effects, because anything is possible in a film, and what you see may or may not be the reality.
+It turns out that the collapsing ladder was an illusion, because anything is possible in a film, and what you see may or may not be the reality.

 The other theme park in Los Angeles area is Disneyland.
 It is located in Anaheim, California, a 30-minute drive from Hollywood.
 We went there on Christmas Day, together with all the kids that did not end up on the naughty list, along with their parents.